tealhorizon87/attendance_form_v2/README.md

 ### Content
   - All content was written by myself or taken from documentation relating to the various API's used to facilitate this page.

+### Acknowledgements
+  - The logo picture was sourced from Aviation & Combined Services Lodge No. 8504.

 Back to [Table of Contents](#table-of-contents)